Airbet Girabet

 The Airbet Girabet is a family of Spanish autogyros, designed and produced by Airbet of Barcelona.
 They are all supplied as complete ready-to-fly-aircraft.

 Design and development

 The Girabet family of designs all feature a single main rotor, tricycle landing gear and Rotax two-stroke and four-stroke engines mounted in pusher configuration.
-The aircraft fuselage is made from curved steel and aluminum tubing and mounts a cruciform tail.
+The aircraft fuselage is made from curved steel and aluminium tubing and mounts a cruciform tail.
 All rotor blades and other dynamic components are built by the company in-house.
 All models fit pre-rotators to shorten take-off distances.